mps-learning/cassandra-save/README.md

 # cassandra-load

-A sample project to test the reactive select and inert in cassandra
+A sample project with reactive cassandra code

 ## Setup Instructions
-I'm connecting to cassandra-cluster on my machine in docker Feel free to skip following steps, if you have some remote cassandra cluster you can connect to, then feel free to skip following steps)
+I'm connecting to cassandra-cluster on my machine in docker, if you have some remote cassandra cluster you can connect to, feel free to skip following steps.

+### Step 1:
 Install Docker desktop if you do not have

-### Step 1:
+### Step 2:
 Run following commands to set up a cassandra docker cluster

 ```shell